ikomachi226/mysql-heatwave-workshop_jp/Lab5.md

 ![](./images/HW32_hw.png)

 ### **Step 5.5:**
-- You will be brought back to the main page and you can check for the creation status.
+- 5 You will be brought back to the main page where you can check for the creation status.
 After some seconds you should see the nodes in _**Creating**_ status.

 ![](./images/HW33_hw.png)

 ### **Step 5.6:**
-- After completion the nodes will switch to _**Active**_ status.
-This will take some time complete.
+- After completion, the node status will switch to _**Active**_ status.
+The process will take some time to be completed.

 ![](./images/HW34_hw.png)